-BA (Hons) Performance – Actor Musicianship / Diploma in Professional Acting
+BA (Hons) Performance – Actor Musicianship

-There is an ever-increasing demand for performers who combine first-rate acting ability with a high level of musicianship.
+Actor-musicians are increasingly in-demand performers who combine first-rate acting ability with a high level of musicianship.

-There are limited places available each year and students are taught in small groups.
-Teaching mirrors Mountview’s actor training but with specialised music elements and you’ll receive over 30 hours of direct teaching time each week including one-to-one singing and instrumental lessons.
+Study takes place over three 12-week terms a year for three years and mirrors Mountview’s actor training but with specialised music elements.
+Students work in small classes and receive over 25 hours of direct teaching time each week, including one-to-one singing and instrumental lessons.

-In the second year you apply your skills in collaboration classes which include peer integration and team teaching to enhance your creativity and help you to make connections between subjects.
+In the second year, skills are further explored in collaboration classes which include peer integration and team teaching to enhance your creativity and help you to make connections between subjects.

 Students must have a good level of skill in at least one musical instrument – equivalent to ABRSM Grade 5 standard